Datura-ai/smart-scrape/docs/running_a_validator.md

 nvidia-smi
 ```

-Launch the process using `pm2` and specify the GPU to use by setting the `CUDA_VISIBLE_DEVICES` variable.
-Adjust the following command to your local paths, available GPUs, and other preferences:
+To launch the process with `pm2`, set the `CUDA_VISIBLE_DEVICES` environment variable to designate the GPU.
+Modify the command below according to your system configuration, available GPU resources, and preferences:

+Please ensure that all required environment variables are set prior to running the validator.
+For a comprehensive list and setup guide, refer to the [Environment Variables Guide](./env_variables.md).

 ```sh
 CUDA_VISIBLE_DEVICES=1 pm2 start neurons/validators/api.py --interpreter /usr/bin/python3  --name validator_api --